-Current law H.R.
-4 (House-passed) H.R.
-4 (Senate Finance Committee) State option to pass through all child support payments to families that formerly received TANF Current child support payments must be paid to the family if the family is no longer on TANF.
+Current law S. 667 (as reported by the Senate Finance Committee) H.R.
+240 (as approved by the House Ways and Means Subcommittee on Human Resources) State option to pass through all child support payments to families that formerly received TANF Current child support payments must be paid to the family if the family is no longer on TANF.
 With respect to former TANF families: Since October 1, 1997, child support arrearages that accrue after the family leaves TANF also are required to be paid to the family before any monies may be retained by the state.
 With respect to former TANF families: Since October 1, 2000, child support arrearages that accrued before the family began receiving TANF also are required to be distributed to the family first.
-However, off child support arrearages are collected through the federal income tax refund offset program, the family does not have first claim on the arrearage payments.
+However, if child support arrearages are collected through the federal income tax refund offset program, the family does not have first claim on the arrearage payments.
 Such arrearage payments are retained by the state and the federal government.
-The House-passed bill would have given states the option of providing families that have left TANF the full amount of the child support collected on their behalf (i.e., both current child support and child support arrearages).
-The federal government would have had to share with the states the costs of paying child support arrearages to the family first.
-This provision would have applied to amounts distributed on or after October 1, 2005.
-[Section 302] The Committee bill would have simplified child support distribution rules.
-It eliminated the special treatment of child support arrearages collected through the federal income tax refund offset program.
-Therefore, all child support collections to former TANF families would have gone the family first.
-[Section 301(b)] To the extent that the arrearage amount payable to a former TANF family in any given month under the Committee bill exceeded the amount that would have been payable to the family under current law, the state would have been able to elect to have the amount paid to the family considered an expenditure for Maintenance-of-Effort (MOE) purposes.
-In addition, the Committee bill amended the CSE State Plan to include an election by the state to include whether it was using the new option to pass through all arrearage payments to former TANF families without paying the federal government its share of such collections or whether it had chosen to maintain the current law distribution method.
-Further, the Committee bill stipulated that no later than six months after the date of enactment of this legislation, the Department Health and Human Services (HHS) Secretary, in consultation with the states, would have been required to establish the procedures to be used to make estimates of excess costs associated with the new funding option.
-[Section 301(b)] The provisions of Section 301 of this bill would have taken effect October 1, 2007, or earlier at state option (as long as the date was after enactment of this bill).
-[Section 301(e)]
+Simplifies child support distribution rules.
+Eliminates the special treatment of child support arrearages collected through the federal income tax refund offset program.
+Therefore, all child support collections to former TANF families would go to the family first.
+[Section 301(b)] To the extent that the arrearage amount payable to a former TANF family in any given month exceeds the amount that would have been payable to the family under current law, the state would be able to elect to have the amount paid to the family considered an expenditure for Maintenance-of-Effort (MOE) purposes.
+In addition, amends the CSE State Plan to include an election by the state to include whether it is using the new option to pass through all arrearage payments to former TANF families without paying the federal government its share of such collections or whether it has chosen to maintain the current law distribution method.
+Stipulates that no later than six months after the date of enactment of this legislation, the Health and Human Services (HHS) Secretary, in consultation with the states, would be required to establish the procedures to be used to make estimates of excess costs associated with the new funding option.
+[Section 301(b)] Gives states the option of providing families that have left TANF the full amount of the child support collected on their behalf (i.e., both current child support and child support arrearages).
+The federal government would have to share with the states the costs of paying child support arrearages to the family first.
+This provision would apply to amounts distributed on or after October 1, 2007.
+[Section 302]